-Cook Islands Offshore Asset Protection Trust
+Cook Islands Trust for Asset Protection from Lawsuits

 Cook Islands Trust Asset Protection

 The Cook Islands consists of 15 major islands.
 The Islands are situated northeast of New Zealand in the South Pacific Ocean.
 They are located between American Samoa and French Polynesia and due south of Hawaii.
 A paradise of uncommon tropical beauty, visitors enjoy pristine beaches, clear azure waters, and rich fishing grounds.

 But the islands offer a different kind of attraction.
 It offers a refuge for individuals who seek to protect their assets from a known legal nemesis or even unforeseeable circumstances.
 With its powerful offshore asset protection trust statutes, this self-governing island country has some of the strongest asset protection laws in the world.
 Even the long arm of the United States government – a formidable entity if there ever was one – flails at the shores of this tiny Pacific nation.

 For this reason, a Cook Islands Trust may just prove to be the the fortress you are looking for; the best way to make sure your assets are safe from seizure or forfeiture.
 You can see in this comparison chart that Cook Islands trust stands above other jurisdictions.
 It effectively protects assets from lawsuits no matter where in the world a judgement may have been issued against you.
 So, how does an offshore asset protection trust work in the Cook Islands?